sam-mininberg/ports-info/README.md

 This is a simple graphical utility to list ports that are listening for connections on a linux system.
 To put it simply, it sorts all servers running on your system, which can accept incoming connections.

+## This app mainly provides answers to these questions:

+- Wihch port is being used by process x?
+- Which process is listening on port number y?

 The app runs netstat and ss under the hood.
 It requires admin priviledges to display additional info (process/command/PID).
 If you don't have root (sudo) access, it falls back to a limited mode, displaying less information.

 ## Features